 The task force, including two dozen psychiatrists, corrections officers, police officers, mental health counselors, county and state executives, attorneys and legislators, developed fifty-seven recommendations to the county’s prosecuting attorney.
 One recommendation involved changing the state’s involuntary commitment law to mandate commitment for mentally ill criminals with a significant history of violence.

-A reform such as that could begin to reverse the dangerous trend of the past forty years to de-institutionalize the violent mentally ill.
+A reform such as that, if fully funded and humane, could begin to reverse the dangerous trend of the past forty years to de-institutionalize the violent mentally ill.
 The law would recognize that community treatment supervision can be too risky an option.

 The task force concluded with a report of its findings and recommendations, and released the report to the media.
 Somberly, as the media reported, all of the members agreed that far more resources would be required to address the problems than were presently available, and no one was optimistic about that.